MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsUnassignedNumberTreatment.md

 # New-CsTeamsUnassignedNumberTreatment

 ## SYNOPSIS
 Creates a new treatment for how calls to an unassigned number range should be routed.
-The call can be routed to a user, an application or to an announcement service where a custom message will be played to the caller
+The call can be routed to a user, an application or to an announcement service where a custom message will be played to the caller.

 > [!NOTE]
 > **Preview** The use of this cmdlet is in Public Preview.